khisareuben/nvim-customization/README.md

   ## clone the repository
   git clone ...

-  ## move or copy the file to this directory
+  ## move or copy the nvim file to this directory
   ~/.config

   if it already exits then delete the old one and